-When the Government announced that the lifetime allowance limit would be reduced from £1.25 million to £1 million from 6 April 2016 protections were introduced if you were in excess of the £1 million allowance at 5 April 2016, or if you are expected to exceed this level when your benefits are taken.
+When the government announced the lifetime allowance limit would be reduced from £1.25 million to £1 million from 6 April 2016 protections were introduced if you were in excess of the £1 million allowance at 5 April 2016, or if you're expected to exceed this level when your benefits are taken.

-To use the protections you will need to apply directly to HMRC before taking your benefits otherwise they will be assessed against the lifetime allowance limit.
+To use the protections you'll need to apply directly to HMRC before taking your benefits, otherwise they'll be assessed against the lifetime allowance limit.

-Another type of lifetime allowance protection is Fixed Protection 2016, please note this does not apply if you remained a member of the LGPS after 5 April 2016, as benefits would have built up, causing the protection to be lost.
-If you applied for this protection, you must tell HMRC that the protection was lost from 6 April 2016.
+Another type of lifetime allowance protection is fixed protection 2016, please note this doesn't apply if you remained a member of the LGPS after 5 April 2016, as benefits would have built up, causing the protection to be lost.
+If you applied for this protection, you must tell HMRC the protection was lost from 6 April 2016.

 HMRC have an online lifetime allowance calculator for pension scheme members to apply to protect their pension savings from the lifetime allowance tax charge.
 This service replaces the paper process for applying for fixed protection 2016 (FP2016) and individual protection 2016 (IP2016) and replaces the online form for applying for individual protection 2014 (IP2014).

 You can apply online for pension protection through the Government Gateway.
 You must inform Shropshire County Pension Fund your protection registration number.
-To apply for protection visit the gov.uk website or click here.
+To apply for protection visit the gov.uk website.